laura-paullette/phase-1-project/README.md

 # Usage

-User can view this project using the following link: https://laura-paullette.github.io/phase-1-project/
+User can view this mini website or project using the following link: https://laura-paullette.github.io/phase-1-project/

 # Sources